-1I said to myself, “Come now, I will test you with pleasure; so see what is good.”
+1I said to myself, “Come now, I will test you with pleasure; and to see what is good.”
 But behold, that also was pointless.

 2I said of laughter, “How stupid!”
 And of pleasure, “What does it accomplish?”